 In order to more adequately address the different approaches required by critical areas of human need, the Santa Barbara Foundation has established four separate program areas of funding; health care, behavioral health, food, and shelter & safety.
 The timeline for the grant cycle related to shelter & safety will take place from mid-July through December.
 Applicants must select the program area that most closely represents the mission of their organization.
 Organizations are not eligible to apply to more than one program area.

-Grants will be available to nonprofit organizations directly providing programs addressing shelter & safety.
+Shelter & Safety Grants will be available to nonprofit organizations directly providing programs addressing shelter & safety.
 Funding can be used for operating expenses and/or costs related to sustaining or expanding service delivery programs to meet demonstrated demand.

 In summary, funded organizations will:

 The maximum award for Shelter and Safety grants is $50,000.
 The grant review panel may reduce or increase award amounts at its discretion.
 The grant period is up to one year from the award date.
 In lieu of a final report for this work, we plan to host a convening in 2020 with other recipients to learn and share your work.
 If your organization received a Core Support for Basic Needs Grant in 2018, the corresponding final report is independent of this grant application.

 Shelter & Safety Grants are not intended for:

 Please visit the Eligibility Criteria & FAQs for a complete list of what the Foundation does not fund.